-When traveling out of town on University business, keep cash receipts of all expenses, such as fuel, meals, hotel, parking, etc. Upon return, fill out a travel voucher and attach all receipts.
-If you lose or fail to obtain your receipts, then you will not be reimbursed.
-After completing the travel voucher, submit it along with the receipts to the Head Athletic Trainer for approval.
+When traveling out of town on University business, keep itemized cash receipts of all expenses, such as fuel, meals, hotel, parking, etc. Upon return, fill out a travel voucher and attach all itemized receipts.
+Itemized receipts should include date of purchase, quantity and description of items purchased, vendor name and address.
+If you lose or fail to obtain appropriately itemized receipts, then you will not be reimbursed.
+After completing the travel voucher, submit it along with the itemized receipts to the Head Athletic Trainer for approval.
 Travel expenses should be kept to a minimum and meals should be eaten at the University cafeteria whenever possible.
 As much as possible, you should attempt to keep the price of meals under \$8.00 per meal.